Enchanted Hills Camp Leadership and Counselor-in-Training Program

 The Enchanted Hills Camp (EHC) Summer Leadership Summit focuses on developing blind/low vision leaders in an immersive training environment through soft-skills development and exploration of careers in such fields as educational, customer service, and other social or recreational job opportunities.
-Our training takes place through discussion, role modeling and practice under the supervision of LightHouse staff and experienced EHC Summer Administration staff.
+Our training takes place through discussion, role modeling and practice of new skills under the supervision of LightHouse staff during the Summer Camp programs at EHC.
 Upon completion of the Summer Leadership Summit, participants will walk away with a better understanding of how to be an effective self-advocate as well as further developed social and independent living skills that will better prepare them for transition and postsecondary education program options in the future.
-In addition, the Summer Leadership Summit program will help develop the soft skills, strong work ethic, and leadership essential for successful in future employment working with peers, supervisors, and students of all ages.
+In addition, the Summer Leadership Summit program will help develop the soft skills, strong work ethic, and leadership, essential for successful in future employment working with peers, supervisors, and students of all ages

-The program will start with a week of training where participants will take part in job site readiness exercises and activities that will allow participants to develop leadership skills and soft skills such as communication, problem-solving, teamwork, time management, and conflict resolution skills that will help participants prepare to become a counselor-in training (CIT) during the summer programs at EHC.
-In the second week of the series, participants will be assigned to a group of youth campers as a CIT.
-During this immersive opportunity, the participants will apply their new skills learned in the first week of the series with the support and supervision from summer Camp Counselors and experienced camp administration.
-Throughout the program CITs will also participate in discussions with blind/low vision leaders from the greater blind community as well as successfully employed adults about career opportunities, blindness philosophy, life hacks, and many other topics important to students as they become adults.
+This year’s Summer Leadership Summit program will consist of two parts, with the first week dedicated to Leadership Development and Staff Training.
+During this training, participants will take part in job site readiness exercises and activities that will allow participants to develop leadership skills and soft skills such as communication, problem-solving, teamwork, time management, and conflict resolution skills that will help participants prepare to become a counselor-in training (CIT) during the summer programs at EHC.
+In the second part of the summer series, participants will take on the role of a CIT in their assigned sessions.
+First year participants will serve as a CIT during the Youth Session and returning or experienced participants that excel as CIT may be asked to support additional summer programs.
+During this immersive opportunity, the participants will apply their new skills learned in the first week of the series with the support and supervision from summer Camp Counselors and camp administration.
+Throughout the program CITs will also participate in discussions with blind/low vision leaders, and successfully employed adults from the greater blind community, about career opportunities, blindness philosophy, life hacks, and many other topics important to students as they become adults.

 Participants will be able to: